kveldscholten/kasapi-php/README.md

 ```
 $kasConfiguration = new KasApi\KasConfiguration($username, $authData, $authType);
 ```
 `$username` is quite self explaining.
 The KAS API allows for different types of authentication.
-Thus, you need to specify an authentication type and the corresponding authentication data, which could be a hashed password.
+Thus, you need to specify an authentication type and the corresponding authentication data.
 Have a look at the documentation of All-Inkl to obtain a list of possible authentication methods.

 As an example, assume you want to use `plain` as authentication method.
 In this case, `$authType` simply would be `plain`, and `$authData` should be set to the plain Password of your KAS account.
 Assuming your username is `w0123456` and your password is `password`, the following line would create the correct credential object:
 ```